chrisdnn/traffictweets/README.md

-traffictweets
+##traffictweets
 =============

-Analysis of traffic related tweets
+Analysis of traffic related tweets using Twitter streaming API.

+Python lib used: TwitterAPI